- Home

 - Keyhole surgery, also known as minimally invasive or laparoscopic surgery, makes several smaller cuts in the abdomen.
 Instruments are inserted through the cuts, sometimes with help from a robotic system.

+It is important to have this surgery in a specialised centre with a surgeon who does a lot of cystectomies.
+In general, having an experienced surgeon is more important than the type of surgery.
 Talk to your surgeon about the pros and cons of each surgical method, and check what you’ll have to pay.
-Unless you are treated as a public patient in a public hospital, there are likely to substantial costs not covered by Medicare or your health fund.
+Unless you are treated as a public patient in a public hospital, you are likely to have lots of costs not covered by Medicare or your health fund.

 Surgery to remove the bladder